 The Core Documents to Review

-A revocable living trust serves a different purpose.
-Assets that are properly funded into a trust avoid probate entirely and can pass to beneficiaries according to your instructions without court involvement.
-A trust also provides continuity if you become incapacitated, since a named successor trustee can manage the assets without the delays and costs of a court-supervised conservatorship.
+A revocable living trust is the foundation of a modern estate plan.
+Assets that are properly funded into a trust pass to your beneficiaries privately, outside of probate, and without court involvement, regardless of the size of your estate.
+A trust also provides continuity if you become incapacitated, since a named successor trustee can manage the assets immediately without the delays and costs of a court-supervised conservatorship.

 Financial Power of Attorney